 To get started, grab some wine (you may need it) or tea, your income, your most recent expense worksheet, and savings tracker.

 Grab your bills, bank statements, calculator, and pencil.
-Also, download the free simple budget worksheet I created just for you.
+Also, download the budget worksheet I created just for the series.

 Now, you’re ready to do some work.

 Previously, we didn’t do too much with expenses.
 You just wrote down a list of things you spend your money on.
 Your trackings should have included normal day to day spending and regular expenses like your mortgage, debt payments, and utilities.

 Now that you have your list of expense, we need to identify them as variable or fixed expenses.
 But first, let’s define what fixed and variable expenses are so we’re clear…

 Fixed Expenses – these types of expenses usually stay the same from month to month.
 They include expenses like your mortgage/rent, car payment, cable, and phone bills.

 Variable Expenses – these types of expenses can change month to month.
 These include house maintenance, clothing, food, auto maintenance, gas, electricity, and water.

 Identifying your expenses as fixed or variable is very important.
 You need to know which numbers in your budget are set in stone.
 This will also help you determine what to cut back on if necessary (more on that later).